Using Relay with a Network Filter

 Unblocking these URLs will ensure that Relay can connect to our cloud services.
 When devices are on the filtered school network, they will be filtered by both Relay and the Web Filter.
 When devices are off the school network, they will be filtered by just Relay.

-- Note that double-filtering will cause data to appear in two separate places depending on where the traffic was blocked and can lead to some anomalies in reporting.
+Double-filtering will cause data to appear in two separate places depending on where the traffic was blocked and can lead to some anomalies in reporting.
 This is especially true if your policies in the two solutions don’t match exactly:

 - If something is allowed by both Relay and the Rocket, the traffic will appear in both Rocket and Relay reports.